greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/onepassword-cli_1_1.md

 ---
-title: "1Password and Environment Variables"
+title: 1Password and Environment Variables
-description: "Secure secrets handling for local development"
+description: Secure secrets handling for local development
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/onepassword-cli_1_1/
+linkTitle: 1Password and Environment Variables
+type: docs
 ---

 Secrets used on laptops need to be stored and used securely.
 The reasons for